aspose-total/Aspose.Total-Products/total/en/cpp/conversion/md-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MD to PS" h2="Render MD to PS within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MD to PS?</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is a popular choice for sharing documents due to its compatibility with most operating systems and devices.
+PDF files are also more secure than other file formats, as they cannot be easily edited or changed.
+However, the Markdown (MD) format is becoming increasingly popular for creating documents, as it is easier to use and more lightweight than other formats.
+Converting MD files to PDF can be beneficial for sharing documents with others, as it ensures that the document will be viewable on any device.

+<h2>How Aspose.Total Helps for MD to PS Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert MD to PS in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert MD file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to PS.
+Aspose.Total for C++ is a comprehensive file format automation library that allows C++ developers to easily convert MD to PS in two simple steps.
+Firstly, the Aspose.PDF for C++ API can be used to convert MD file format to DOC.
+Secondly, the advanced Word Document Processing API, Aspose.Words for C++, can be used to export DOC to PS.
+This makes it easy for C++ developers to quickly and easily convert MD files to PDF, without the need for any additional software or plugins.
+Aspose.Total for C++ also provides a range of other features, such as the ability to convert other file formats, create and manipulate documents, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}